What You Need in a Ghostwriting Contract in 2020

 - Completion of the first draft.

 Because I use four milestones, I like to break up the payments into four parts.
 My policy is to be paid ahead of the writing, but you can come to any sort of agreement that works for you.

 Set the total price for the service then include the payments for each segment in your contract.
 For instance, if your total price is $60,000, the compensation for each segment would be $15,000 (if you use my four milestone approach).

 Most ghostwriters charge on a per word basis, so the contract should specify how many words the author should expect to receive.
 Most clients think in terms of pages, but that just isn’t precise, because the number of words per page really depends on the font style and size chosen.
 I like to include the agreed-upon word count along with a rough page estimate for clarity.

 A Description of the Project

-It’s important to address copyright issues, making it clear that the client will own all the rights to the final work.
+It’s important to address copyright issues in your ghostwriting contract, making it clear that the client will own all the rights to the final work.
 They are the author and own all the right so the work.
 It’s always the client’s book and they can publish it in any form they desire.
 As a ghostwriter, I own no claim or rights at all.

 It’s to be expected that the client will have revisions for the ghostwriter as pieces are submitted.
 However, if the number of revision requests isn’t specified, the process can be endless.
 Back and forth, back and forth can ruin a book.

 Personally, I allow the client one set of revisions per milestone, but will of course make minor revisions along the way.
 Since we always work off of a detailed outline, there usually isn’t a need for any drastic changes during the revision process.